-Water may not be the most exciting beverage out there (iced horchata latte, anyone?), but you literally can’t live without it.
+Water may not be the most exciting beverage in a world of iced mocha cappuccinos, but you literally can’t live without it.
 So how much do you really need to drink in a day?
-Well, it depends on a number of variables.
+Well, let’s dive into some numbers.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy